 But what does this look like for the veterinary profession in light of current pandemic pressures we’re facing?
 Now that we are several weeks in, there are many great strategies out there that some of you are likely already implementing.
 But, if you’re stuck or looking for something more, below you’ll find “blow up the box” tactics chunked into three key areas vital to our success in practice – client experience, hospital culture, and financial health.

-3 alternative tactics for solving veterinary practice challenges
+3 “blow up the box” tactics to solve veterinary practice challenges

 A world of social distance and quarantine doesn’t lend well to the “if you build it they will come” model so clients need to be reached in other ways now more than ever.